rso-collab/saucedemo_e2e/README.md

-# SauceDemo Selenium Automation Framework 🚀
+# SauceDemo E2E Automation Framework 🚀
+## For Ecosio

 This is a **Java Selenium** automation framework for testing the [SauceDemo](https://www.saucedemo.com/) application.